maxsunshine2/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -a -l: list more files even hidden files ls lna: list files along with user and group ids numerically mkdir /tmp/my_first_directory: a script that creates a diecroty in tmp
+ls -a -l: list more files even hidden files ls lna: list files along with user and group ids numerically mkdir /tmp/my_first_directory: a script that creates a diecroty in tmp mv /tmp/betty /tmp/my_first_directory: moves the file betty from one directory to another